nachoDRT/MERIT-Dataset/README.md

 Requirements file under development :hammer_and_wrench:

 ## Hardware :gear:
 We ran the pipeline on an MSI Meg Infinite X 10SF-666EU with an Intel Core i9-10900KF and an Nvidia RTX 2080 GPU, running on Ubuntu 20.04.
-Values in the table are per 1k samples.
+Energy values in the table refer to 1k samples, and time values refer to one sample.

 | Task                         | Energy (kWh) | Time (s) |
 |------------------------------|--------------|----------|